 Flashes the LED on the front of the oscilloscope (or in the pushbutton, for the PicoScope 2104 and 2105 oscilloscopes) three times and returns within one second.

-Applicability All modes Arguments handle: the handle of the PicoScope 2000 Series oscilloscope. non-zero: if a valid handle is passed.
-0: if handle is invalid.
+Applicability All modes Arguments handle: the handle of the PicoScope 2000 Series oscilloscope.
+Returns if a valid handle is passed. if handle is invalid.